xiaodaxia-2008/zen-serialization/README.md

-# zen-serlialization
+# zen-serialization

 A simple and easy to use serialization library with default json/binary support.

 # Why not use existing libraries like cereal, boost serialization etc ?

-The motivate for this library is to provide complete cross dll support while implementing the serialization function and polymorphic registration could still stay in cpp files instead of header files only.
+The motivation for this library is to provide complete cross dll support while allowing serialization functions and polymorphic registration to stay in cpp files instead of header files only.

 Assuming a scenegraph structure like the following:
 ```cpp